Why You Should Turn Off Windows 10 Password Reveal

 Manage all of your Windows 10 security settings

 Win10 Wizard provides easy on/off toggles for a lot of security and privacy settings that affect how your user data is shared with Windows 10, as well as how others can access this data on your computer and over your network.
-To make sure your Windows 10 is securing your data properly, be sure to review these settings when you set up your new system.
+To make sure your Windows 10 is securing your data properly, be sure to review this Windows 10 security settings guide when you set up your new system.

 February 25, 2016 / By: Leah